openordu/pce/B/Bladmall.md

   - Bladmall an alternate spelling of the sea-monster name Bledmall
   - Bladmall a cross-reference directing the reader to the Bledmall entry
   - Bledmall the target Being of the Bladmall cross-reference
+  - Bledmall glossed in Irish as a sea-monster
+  - Bledmall recorded in the variant forms bledmall, bladmall, and bledmail
+  - Bledmall cited in several early Irish narratives
 categories:
   - Being
 entities: